OctopusDeploy/blog/blog/2021-03/continuous-delivery-of-octopus/index.md

 ## Nightly builds and continuous deployment

-We've been on a long-term mission for sometime to increase the flow of work and reduce time to feedback across all our teams.
+We've been on a long-term mission for sometime to increase the flow of work and reduce the time to feedback across all our teams.
 At the start of 2021, we still faced some key constraints:

 * Our deployment pipelines frequently suffered "bit rot".
 * Our code changes often sat on branches that lived longer than we wanted.

 As of this week, we've delivered some key changes to help us ship faster and better quality releases.

-### ⏩ We are now practicing [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment) of Octopus Server, Tentacle and Octopus CLI to internal customer environments, and [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) to external customer environments.
+### ⏩ We are now practicing [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment) of Octopus Server, Tentacle, and Octopus CLI to internal customer environments, and [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) to external customer environments.

 What does this mean for you?